SpatioTemporal/cloudcast/README.md

     "In addition to the raw dataset, we also publish a standardized version for future studies, where we center and project the final annotated dataset to cover Central Europe, which implies a final resolution of 728 × 728 pixels."
+    [Mike's Take: So the results/classifications are on 728x728.]

 ##### CloudCast Tutorial
+    This is linked to form Nielsen et al. (2021)

-    "The *CloudCast* dataset contains 70080 images with 11 different cloud types for multiple layers of the atmosphere annotated on a pixel level.
-The dataset has a spatial resolution of 928 x 1530 pixels recorded with 15-min intervals f or the period 2017-2018, where each pixel represents an area of 3 × 3 km.
+    "The CloudCast dataset contains 70080 images with 11 different cloud types for multiple layers of the atmosphere annotated on a pixel level.
+The dataset has a spatial resolution of 928 x 1530 pixels recorded with 15-min intervals for the period 2017-2018, where each pixel represents an area of 3 × 3 km."
+    [Mike's Take: This counterdicts Nielsen et al. (2021) who say they use the full- and partial-disk data, although they point to this tutorial.]

-    To enable standardized datasets for benchmarking computer vision methods, we include a full-resolution dataset centered and projected dataset over Europe (728 × 728).
+    "To enable standardized datasets for benchmarking computer vision methods, we include a full-resolution dataset centered and projected dataset over Europe (728 × 728)."

-    To support small-scale experiments and analysis, we also include a downsampled low-resolution dataset 128 × 128 (15 × 15 km), which is significantly smaller in size compared to the full dataset.
-    "
+    [Mike's Take: like the results/classifications from Nielsen et al. (2021)]

+    [Mike's Take: What odd is the CloudCast Tutorial itself doesn't use 728 × 728 results resolution it talks about, but 768 × 768.
+No where in the CloudCast Tutorial code is the 928 x 1530 resolution used.]

 ##### CloudCast Github
+    This was linked to from Partio et al. (2024), which is a similar, but not identical to  Nielsen et al. (2021).

     "The geographical domain is that of MEPS (MEPS25D MEPS2500D): northern europe in lambert conformal conic projection, 2.5 km grid."
+    [Mike's Take: ]

-##### Partio et al. (2024)
+##### Partio et al. (2024) "CloudCast -- Total Cloud Cover Nowcasting with Machine Learning."

     "MetCoOp Ensemble Prediction System (MEPS)."
     "MEPS forecast is produced ... with a horizontal resolution of 2.5km."